-You have an educational course and you want to spice it up using animation.
-Unfortunately, deciding on an animation budget is a difficult thing.
+When it comes to applying animation to an educational course, deciding on an animation budget is a difficult thing.
 If you’ve done your research, you probably noticed that animation studios often don’t publish their pricing on websites.
-The reason is animated videos are tailor-made and need to be budgeted like other tailor-made products.
+The reason is that animated videos are tailor-made and need to be budgeted like other tailor-made products.
 Through this article, we will guide you through and help you make the decision on what sort of budget is most worthwhile for you!

 - A short animation that visualizes your content

 - Some story-telling videos to use for case studies

 - A series of videos with varying purposes for a full animation-based course

 IMPORTANT: although animation is good for education, you should keep each clip short (2-3 minutes), otherwise they may become DISTRACTING!

 Also, the number of videos affect your animation budget.
 Moreover, each of these calls for a different budget.
 However, once you have decided to invest in animation as a teaching aid, you will want to have more than just one video since animation provides huge benefits.
 Perhaps you can already guess that a short animation will require a smaller budget than a whole series of more complex clips.

 Based on animation types

 From here, you will likely also start thinking about what type of animation suits your online course.
 Specifically, do you want whiteboard, 2D, or 3D animation?
 Obviously, the higher the technology required (e.g. 3D), the more money you’ll have to set out for it.